MrDurma/IdleGameProject/README.md

 "/login" route is where user logs in their existing account, if user enters wrong username or password they will not be able to login.

-"/register" route is covered in 4th line.
+"/register" route is where user creates a new account if they meet the requirements.

 "/logout" route logs user out, and redirects them to home page.